pycom/pycom-micropython-sigfox/readme.md

 ## 5. Changelog
 ---------------

+### v0.2.0  ###

+* HAL: reverted AGC FW to version 4, as v5 was necessary to fix a HW bug which has been fixed since rev V02A of the picoCell reference design.
+* HAL: fixed a bug lgw_com_send_command() function to prevent from hanging when writing on the COM link was not possible.

 ### v0.1.2  ###

 * HAL: fixed a wrong copy size and position of MCU unique ID in lgw_mcu_get_unique_id().